peranakanfrancis/wp-trekkingtopnepal/_posts/2019-03-31-nepal-travel-checklists.md

 </ul>
 <i><span style="font-weight: 400;">Note: For mountain Expedition, you have to ask your tour operator agency about all the important gear lists for packing to make your journey successful. </span></i>

-<span style="font-weight: 400;">If carrying all these gear lists are not practical, there is possible to buy or rent these things in Kathmandu or Pokhara.</span>
+<span style="font-weight: 400;">If carrying all these gear lists are not practical, there is possible to buy or rent things in Kathmandu or Pokhara.</span>

+For more: You are welcome to ask any type of questions via <a href="mailto:info@oshoadventure.com">info@oshoadventure.com</a>.

 &nbsp;